Goregaon

-Goregaon ([ɡoːɾeɡaːʋ]) is a suburb of Mumbai city, in the Mumbai Suburban district of Maharashtra, India.
+Goregaon is a suburb of Mumbai city, in the Mumbai Suburban district of Maharashtra, India.
 It has a railway station on the Mumbai Suburban Railway on the Western Line.
-An extension of the Harbour Line was completed in 2018, due to which it has regular trains to CSMT.
+An extension of the Harbour Line was completed in 2018, due to which it has regular trains to Chhatrapati Shivaji Maharaj Terminus (CSMT).
 This is in addition to the existing trains to Churchgate on the Western Line.
 Owing to rapid urbanization (mainly due to the construction of metro lines) and the growing population of metropolitan Mumbai, Goregaon, which was once a hilly forest region, is now a crowded suburb of Mumbai.

 Mumbai local trains originate and terminate at Goregaon.
 Platforms 1 and 2 operate slow trains towards Churchgate and CSMT whereas, Platform 7 operates fast trains towards Churchgate.